Bad Breath: More Than Embarrassing!

 From bad breath to death breath…

-- Breath goes from bad to worse when teeth aren?t cleaned well or often enough.
+- Most importantly, breath goes from bad to worse when teeth aren’t cleaned well or often enough.

-- Dry mouth causes really bad breath because there isn?t saliva to rinse the teeth naturally and food and plaque build up.
+- In addition, dry mouth causes stinky breath because there isn’t enough saliva to rinse the teeth naturally.
+Consequently, bad smelling food and plaque build up in the mouth.

 - Not eating frequently enough (every 3-4 hours) causes bad breath the same way that dry mouth does.
-When we don?t eat, saliva flow goes down and, ironically, stinky particles build up.
+In fact, when we don’t eat, saliva flow goes down and, ironically, stinky particles build up.
 If you miss a meal, drink lots of water.

 - Tobacco products leave behind smelly molecules and also contribute to dry mouth.

 - Various illnesses can also cause bad breath because of the smelly substances they leave in the mouth.

 When is Bad Breath a Warning?